plone/guillotina/docs/source/developer/persistence.md

 ## Tree objects

 Called Resources that implement `guillotina.interfaces.IResource`.
-This object has a `__name__` and a `__parent__` fields that indicate the id on the tree and the link to the parent.
-By themselves they don't have access to the children they have, it needs to interact with the transaction object to get them.
+This object has a `__name__` and a `__parent__` field that indicate the id on the tree and the link to the parent.
+By themselves they don't have access to their children, they need to interact with the transaction object to get them.

 ## Nested

-Objects that are linked at some attribute inside the Tree object, this object are serialized with the main object and may lead to conflicts if there is lots of this kind of objects.
+Objects that are linked at some attribute inside the Tree object, this object are serialized with the main object and may lead to conflicts if there are lots of this kind of objects.

 It can belong to: